chinomnsoawazie/AfroPanTrack-backend/README.md

    <h1 id="installation">Installation</h1>
    <h2 id="prerequisites">Prerequisites</h2>
    <ul>
-   <li>Sign up with<a href="https://developer.nrel.gov/signup/"> National Renewable Energy Laboratory</a> to get an API key that will enable you fetch EV charging stations from their API</li>
      <li>Go to<a href="https://developers.google.com/maps/documentation/javascript/get-api-key"> Google maps JavaScript API key documentation page</a> to get an API key that will enable use any number of the about 14 different APIs for google maps services</li>
   </ul>
      <h2 id="backend-installation">Backend installlation</h2>